ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/faq.md

 ## General queries

-### What is the Autosuggest JS SDK?
+### What is the New Autosuggest SDK?

-The **Autosuggest JS SDK** is a lightweight JavaScript library that enables **real-time search suggestions** as users type into a search input.
+The **New Autosuggest SDK** is a lightweight JavaScript library that enables **real-time search suggestions** as users type into a search input.
 It helps guide users toward relevant queries and products by dynamically presenting suggestions based on partial input—reducing typing effort, minimizing zero-result searches, and improving overall search efficiency.

 The SDK is designed to be easy to integrate and flexible to configure.
 It can be used with any web application, regardless of framework, and does not require build tools or additional dependencies.
-Once initialized, Autosuggest listens to user input events and fetches relevant suggestions from Unbxd in real time.
+Once initialized, the new Autosuggest SDK listens to user input events and fetches relevant suggestions from Unbxd in real time.
 By surfacing meaningful suggestions early in the search journey, it results in faster discovery, higher engagement, and a more intuitive search experience for end users.

 ---

-### Do I need a framework to use the Autosuggest SDK?
+### Do I need a framework to use the New Autosuggest SDK?

 No. The SDK is **framework-agnostic** and works with: